Significant Points in Our History

 1959 I The Montecito Riding and Hiking Trails Association of California was organized.

-1964 I The Montecito Trails Foundation was formed to:
+1964 I The Montecito Trails Foundation (MTF) was formed to:

-Preserve historic Indian and Spanish trails in southern SB County
+Preserve historic trails of the Chumash people and Spanish settlers in southern Santa Barbara County

-Acquire and develop new trails per requirements of the County Gen'l Plan
+Acquire and develop new trails per requirements of the Santa Barbara County General Plan

 Maintain and improve existing trails for public use

-Partner with SB County to widen trails for public safety
+Partner with Santa Barbara County to widen trails for public safety

 1968 I The Cynthia Woods trail is built.